cardano-foundation/CIPs/CIP-0118/README.md

 The required transactions field is illegal outside a validation zone.
 It is included in the script context.

+### Validation dependencies and value dependencies

+There are two types of dependency between transactions which we will want to talk about.

+A *validation dependency* between transactions A and B means that we need to have seen B in order to validate A.
+For example, in order to validate a normal transaction A that spends an output of B, we need to have seen B in order to know that the UTXO is available to spend, as well as what the value and credential associated with it is.

+A *value dependency* between transactions A and B means that we need to have seen B in order to know that the value used by A is backed by something.
+For example, a normal transaction A that spends an output of B has a value dependency on B, since the value being spent comes from B.
+Similarly, a transaction A that has an unresolved input that is resolved by B has a value dependency on B.

+Transactions are in validation (resp. value) ordering when a transaction T comes after all transactions which it has a validation (resp. value) dependency on.
+When validating transactions in the ledger, they are always (implicitly) in validation order, since otherwise we will lack the information we need to validate the transaction.

+In the absence of unresolved inputs and resolving outputs, validation dependencies and value dependencies coincide.
+An unresolved input/resolving output pair have validation dependencies and value dependencies that go in opposite directions.

 ### Validating a zone

 Validating a zone proceeds as follows:

 #### 1: Check all zone-level properties

 The following zone-level properties are checked:

-1. (UTXIs are resolved) The unresolved inputs and resolving outputs in the zone match up exactly.
-2. (Linearizability) The transactions are linearizable, that is: there is a reordering of the transactions in the zone such that every resolving output comes before every unresolved input which it resolves.
+1. (Value order) The transactions can be value ordered.
-3. (Required transactions) For every transaction, all the transactions listed in `requiredTxs` are present in the zone.
+2. (Required transactions) For every transaction, all the transactions listed in `requiredTxs` are present in the zone.

 If any of these fail, the entire zone is discarded.

-#### 2: Validate transactions
+#### 2: Validate transactions for phase 1

-All transactions are validated for phase 1 checks; then they are all validated for phase 2.
+All transactions are validated for phase 1 checks; only then are they validated for phase 2.

-Resolving outputs are validated similarly to normal transaction inputs: we must check that the credential on the unresolved input accepts the resolving transaction, just as when spending a normal transaction output.

-The other tricky case is where a transaction is phase-2 invalid.
-To help us with this, we add two additional (phase-1) validity conditions inside the zone:
+If any transaction fails at any point, then the zone is invalid.

+We add the following additional phase 1 checks:

+1. (Resolving UTXIs) A resolving output must match with a UTXI that has already seen in the zone and has not already been resolved.
+The credential of the UTXI must be satisfied; this may incur a phase 2 check as usual.
+2. (No leftover UTXIs) After checking the final transaction in a zone, there must be no remaining UTXIs that have not been resolved.
-1. (Safe collateral) All collateral inputs come from outputs outside the zone.
+3. (Safe collateral) All collateral inputs come from outputs outside the zone.
-2. (Excess collateral) The collateral required for a transaction containing scripts is increased: the base amount is now based on the fee for the transaction and _every transaction it depends on_ within the zone.
+4. (Excess collateral) The collateral required for a transaction containing scripts is increased: the base amount is now based on the fee for the transaction and _every transaction it has a transitive validation dependency on_ within the zone.

-    - “A depends on B” here means that A is required in order to determine B’s validity.
-Note that this means that for unresolved-input-resolving-output pairs the dependency is the opposite way around to the relationship for a normal input-output pair.
+#### 3: Validate transactions for phase 2

+Transactions are validated for phase 2 as usual.

-If a transaction is phase-2 invalid, then the following occurs:
+If one of the transactions is phase-2 invalid, then the following occurs:

 - The node constructs an invalidity witness for the transaction.
-This consists of the invalid transaction, along with every transaction that it depends on from within the zone.
+This consists of the invalid transaction, along with every transaction that it has a transitive validation dependency on from within the zone.
 - The node posts the invalidity witness to the chain and claims the collateral associated with the failing transaction.

 ## Rationale: how does this CIP achieve its goals?

 ### Design

-#### Linearizability and value flow
+#### Value flow

-The requirement that validity zones must be linearizable ensures that we do not allow any value flow in the ledger that was not possible before.
+The requirement that validity zones must be value-orderable ensures that we do not allow any value flow in the ledger that was not possible before.
 Value always flows from inputs to outputs, and there are no loops.
-We can see this because linearizability shows that we could produce a “normal” series of transactions by reordering the zone and translating unresolved inputs and resolving outputs into normal inputs and outputs.
+We can see this because value ordering shows that we could produce a “normal” series of transactions by reordering the zone and translating unresolved inputs and resolving outputs into normal inputs and outputs.

 What we gain is the ability to specify and authorise this normal value flow in an out-of-order fashion.
 Alice (whose transaction comes later in the value flow) can create their transaction first and send it to Bob (whose transaction comes earlier) and he can put them together into something valid.

-The linearizability requirement is the major driving difference between the design in this CIP and the one published in the "Babel Fees via Limited Liabilities" paper.
+The value ordering requirement is the major driving difference between the design in this CIP and the one published in the "Babel Fees via Limited Liabilities" paper.
 Both designs make use of the idea of “negative” inputs of one kind or another, but the liabilities’ design enables and embraces the possibility of loops in the value flow.
 It is difficult to make this secure, which led to the painful restriction that minting policies be run in many cases where liabilities are used.
 In practice that meant that many swap use cases could not be used with old tokens whose minting policies would not approve the new behaviour.

 Similarly, the liabilities design allowed easy access to arbitrary “flash loans” in Ada, which has often been a source of attacks on other blockchains.

-In contrast, if the value flow can be linearized then we know that nothing fundamentally new is possible here and we do not need to worry.
+In contrast, if transactions can be value ordered then we know that nothing fundamentally new is possible here and we do not need to worry.

+Unfortunately we can't require zones to be submitted in value order because we need them to instead be in validation order so that the ledger can process them one-by-one.

 #### Counterparty irrelevance